mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/developing-services/index.md

 # DC/OS service structure

-Each DC/OS service in the {{ model.packageRepo }} repo is comprised of JSON configuration files.
+Each DC/OS service in the {{ model.packageRepo }} repo is composed of JSON configuration files.
 These files are used create the packages that are installed on DC/OS.

 | Filename               | Description                                                                                              | Required |
 |------------------------|----------------------------------------------------------------------------------------------------------|----------|